 Wine and Gastronomy

 The Bordeaux wine region has 21 appellations.
-Visit some of the many local Caves and Chateau who offer free tastings and tours while you choose a bottle or two.
+Visit some of the many local Chateau that offers free tastings and tours while you choose a bottle or two.

-Not to be missed is the world famous St Emilion, a designated world heritage site and is truly stunning.
+Not to be missed is the world-famous Saint Emilion 40km.
+A designated world heritage site and is truly stunning.
 Explore characteristic narrow lanes lined with wine merchants, cafes, restaurants and interesting independent shops.
 A guided tour of the monolithic church is highly recommended.

 This designated world heritage site is a must for all visitors.
 This cosmopolitan city offers a diverse range of attractions.
 The golden triangle has a fabulous range of shops for those shopaholics.

 The Dordogne is just one of the many places to visit for day trips.
-Anything from Canoeing or boat trips on the Dordogne river to exploring ancient villages.
+Anything from canoeing or boat trips on the Dordogne river at Bergerac to exploring the wonderful and pretty ancient villages.

-A fresh water lake with sandy beach at Blasimon is just 28km away and is a popular attraction to take children for a day out.
-The gently shelving sand provides a safe, fun environment for splashing around and cooling off in the heat of the summer sun.
+A freshwater lake with a sandy beach at Blasimon is just 28km away and is a popular attraction to take children for a day out.
+The gently shelving sand provides a fun environment for splashing around and cooling off in the heat of the summer sun.
 Blasimon lake.

 Visit Europe’s largest sand dune 137km, the Dune du Pilat where both the climb and the views will take your breath away!
-Reward yourself by feasting on fresh seafood around the Bay of Arcachon or take the ferry to Cap Ferret and feel the sand between your toes whilst you enjoy oysters and chilled white wine.
+Reward yourself with fresh seafood from the Bay of Arcachon or take the ferry to Cap Ferret and feel the sand between your toes whilst you enjoy oysters and chilled white wine.

-The countryside around our properties is popular for cycling, whether it’s just a gentle ride around to explore or, if you are a keen cyclist, a long training ride on fantastic stretches of road to get the blood pumping whilst taking in the fantastic views.
+The French countryside around this property is perfect for cycling whether it’s just a gentle ride around to explore or if you are a keen cyclist, a long training ride on fantastic stretches of road to get the blood pumping whilst taking in the fantastic views.

-Maybe cycle to a cafe bar or the chocolate shop!
+Maybe cycle to a cafe bar for a cold glass of something local or the chocolate shop!